desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 ### Acknowledgement

-I’d like to Momchil Konstantinov and Alex Coca, Ilija Ilievski and Adam Goliński for their feedback on this post.
+I’d like to Alex Coca, Adam Goliński, Roumen Popov, and ... for their feedback on this post.

 ### Appendix